jacksonmoody/T4SG-Wintersession/README.md

 Runs the app in development mode.\
 Open [http://0.0.0.0:3000](http://0.0.0.0:3000) to view it in your browser.

-Note that you will have to manually change this URL from localhost:3000 to 0.0.0.0:3000, due to a weird quirk with the Imgur API.
+Note that you may have to manually change this URL from localhost:3000 to 0.0.0.0:3000 due to a quirk with the Imgur API.